Decomposing Co-Movements in Matrix-Valued Time Series: A Pseudo-Structural Reduced-Rank Approach: Estimation and Selection of Ranks

-\begin{proposition} Given the FIML estimator is $\sqrt{T}$-consistent and asymptotically normal (up to orthonormal rotation) and that error covariance $\boldsymbol{\Sigma} = \boldsymbol{\Sigma}_{2} \otimes \boldsymbol{\Sigma}_{1}$ is finite and positive definite, the BIC provides a weakly consistent estimator of the ranks $r_{1}$ and $r_{2}$. \end{proposition} \begin{remark} We prove rank selection consistency of the BIC given a RRMAR with fixed lag order $p$.
+\begin{rmk} Rank selection consistency of the BIC and EBIC is proven for an RRMAR with fixed lag order $p$.
 In practice, the IC criterion in equation \eqref{eq:IC} can be easily extended to jointly select the ranks and the lag order.
-Simulation results for the joint rank and lag selection using BIC are presented in Section \ref{sec:rankselectionsim}. \end{remark} \begin{remark} \citet{xiao_reduced_forth} prove consistency for both a joint extended BIC and a separate extended BIC.
-We obtain the analogous result in our setting, and simulations (Section \ref{sec:rankselectionsim}) indicate that both the extended BIC and the traditional BIC often recover the true ranks in finite samples. \end{remark}
+Simulation results for the joint rank and lag selection using the three different information criteria are presented in Section \ref{sec:rankselectionsim}. \end{rmk}